s3rius/obsidian/docs/Python/How to start a python project.md

 ```

 Now we need to add configuration files for linters and formatters.
-This is my preffered configurations, you can change it as you wish.
+This is my preferred configuration, you can change it as you wish.

 `.mypy.ini` for types validation.
 ```ini